 - Pour some water into the bottom of your lidded cooking vessel (wok, pot, etc.)

 - Place food to be steamed in a steamer basket/insert/improvised steamer

-- Put the insert into the pan, cover and let the water come to a boil over medium heat.
+- Put the insert into the pan, cover, and let the water come to a boil over medium heat.

 Meat and fish steam in 3-10 minutes, depending on the size and thickness of the food.
-Since steaming occurs at 212F/100C and a good poaching temperature is 140F-170F, it takes less time to steam meat than it does to poach it.
+Since steaming occurs at 212°F/100°C and a suitable poaching temperature is 140°F-170°F, it takes less time to steam meat than it does to poach it.

 Steaming in the Microwave

-Since the microwave cooks by exciting water molecules and doesn’t brown food, it is a natural for steaming.
-I steam vegetables in the microwave by sprinkling some water or broth onto raw, seasoned vegetables, covering them tightly with a Microwave-safe plastic wrap, cutting a couple of slits in it, and microwaving on high for 3-5 minutes.
+Since the microwave cooks by exciting water molecules and doesn’t brown food, it is natural for steaming.
+For example, I steam vegetables in the microwave by sprinkling some water or broth onto raw, seasoned vegetables, covering them tightly with a Microwave-safe plastic wrap, cutting a couple of slits, and microwaving them on high for 3-5 minutes.

 Adding Extra Flavor

 Because steaming is a healthy way to cook doesn’t mean it must be bland.
 There are many ways of adding extra flavor to steamed food during cooking.
 You can add extra flavor to your food by adding complementary herbs and spices to your cooking liquid.

 Further up the flavor by substituting stock, fruit juice, or wine for water.
 The additional flavors will permeate the food as the steam cooks them.